MolotovCherry/KobatoBot/README.md

 Sorry, the source code is private.

 ### How do I get an invite code to use it?
 Contact me.
-Invites are hard to come by though.
+Invites may be hard to come by though.